April 30, 2021

 How extremely difficult, to believe that the forgiveness offered, by another, is true.

-Yet it is so very important for us to realize how easily God forgive.
+It is so extremely important for us to realise how easily God forgive.
 And yet we just can’t believe it is true.

 So I want you to think about what Jesus said as he hung dying on the cross: